poseidon/matchbox/Documentation/virtual-hardware.md

     brctl show
     docker network inspect bridge

-## Config Service
+## bootcfg

-Set up `coreos/bootcfg` according to the [docs](bootcfg.md).
+Set up `bootcfg` according to the [docs](bootcfg.md).
 Pull the `coreos/bootcfg` image, prepare a data volume with `Spec` definitions and ignition/cloud configs.
 Optionally, include a volume of downloaded image assets.

 Run the `bootcfg` container to serve configs for any of the network environments we'll discuss next.